 – Sevillians a very proud.
 They are, first and most important from Seville; secondly, from Andalusia; and only the remote third, from Spain.

-– Plenty of popular movies are filmed in Seville such as Star Wars, Lawrence of Arabia and Kingdom of Heaven.
+– Plenty of popular movies are filmed in Seville such as Star Wars, Lawrence of Arabia, and Kingdom of Heaven.

-One Day in Seville Itinerary
+One Day in Seville Itinerary – Things to do in Seville, Spain

 Start Your Day With The Famous Seville Orange Juice

 Whether you’re arriving from the airport or on a bus you are likely to start your day at the Plaza de Armas bus station.
 The first thing you want to do is find a place to stay so you can leave your stuff and explore the rest of Seville in peace.
-There are a number of hotels in the area, but one that stands out due to its location and beauty is Hotel Amadeus & La Musica, you can check-in and continue on your one day in Seville.
-Walk 10 minutes to La Cacharreria de Sevilla (Carlos Cañal location) for breakfast, fresh orange juice or a fantastic coffee!
+There are a number of hotels in the area, but one that stands out due to its location and beauty is Hotel Amadeus & La Musica, you can check in and continue on your one day in Seville.
+Walk 10 minutes to La Cacharreria de Sevilla (Carlos Cañal location) for breakfast, fresh orange juice, or a fantastic coffee!

 Wander The Santa Cruz District

 Make sure to check their website for hours of operation.
 Stroll amidst the cramped, narrow streets.
 Note the elegant flowered balconies, the decorated facades, and the hidden garden spaces tucked away.
 Take wonderful photos at Plaza de España, the elegant square in the middle of the city.
-Sit, rest and watch the Flamenco dancers!
+Sit, rest, and watch the Flamenco dancers!

 Admire the Royal Alcázar